NDERF Home Page

 During your experience, did you encounter any specific information/awareness regarding earthly life’s meaning or purpose?
 No

 During your experience, did you encounter any specific information/awareness regarding earthly life’s difficulties, challenges, or hardships?
-No Uncertain.
-I only felt that I was loved.
+No

 Have your relationships changed specifically as a result of your experience?
 No